simon-brooke/youyesyet/doc/specification/userspec.md

 As specified above, the *Followup Action* view contains a section which functions as a Wiki page.
 This may incorporate links to further Wiki pages, or to resources out on the wider Internet.
 Issue Experts are entitled to edit Wiki pages within the system.

 Note that the *Issue View* in the Canvassers' user interface is a special Wiki page, which can also be edited by the relevant issue experts.

+## Gamification and 'Scores'

+Reading up on Bernie Saunders' campaign's canvassing app, it apparently contained gamification features which were seen as significantly motivational for younger canvassers.
+Canvassers should be able to see a screen which shows

+1. Total time logged in;
+2. Total visits made;
+3. Total voting intentions recorded;
+4. Number of visits made per hour logged in;
+5. Number of voting intentions recorded per hour logged in.

+I'd like a way for local canvassing teams to be able to see one another's scores, so as to encourage friendly competition, but I haven't yet defined a mechanism for how that might be done.
+I think a national high-score table would probably be a bad thing, because it might encourage people to create fictional records without actually talking to the electors.